Hank Greenspun: Personal life

 In 1944, he married Northern Ireland native Barbara Joan Ritchie, who also was Jewish.
 They had four children: Brian Greenspun, president and editor of the Sun and chairman of The Greenspun Corporation; Daniel Greenspun, president of the Greenspun Media Group and vice president of the Sun; Susan Greenspun Fine, member of the Anti-Defamation League Board; and Jane Greenspun Gale, animal-rights activist.
 Barbara died in 2010 at the age of 88.
-Barbara & Hank Greenspun Junior High School, a middle school in the Henderson, Nevada opened in 1991 in honor of the two.
+Barbara & Hank Greenspun Junior High School, a middle school in Henderson, Nevada opened in 1991 in honor of the two.

+Greenspun was a friend of Las Vegas promoter Ed Becker and the investigative journalist Ed Reid, he introduced them to one another and they would go on to work together for Reid's book The Grim Reapers: The Anatomy of Organized Crime in America (1970)..